MosasaUnited/ShouldToDo/README.md

     - Settings
 - The appbar displays the main icon of the program on the left and an exit icon on the right, which prompts a confirmation message when pressed.

+## Ongoing Developments
+Many more developments are currently in progress.

 ## Packages Used
 ```yaml
 flutter_screenutil: ^5.9.0